raspy135/Qun-mk2/README.md

 [T000_1A.wav] | T means track recording, and next 3 digit is Session number, and 1 is Scene number, and A is track number.
 "0Z" is clipboard data.
 [M000_00.dat] | M means mixer data.
 The first 3 digit means Session number.
 The second 2 digit is always zero.
 [B000_00.dat] | B means Bucket data.
 This contains 8 preset and 64 sequencer pattern.
 The first 3 digit means Session number.
 The second 2 digit is always zero.
+[Z000_00.dat] | Z is for undo buffer.

+When the directory has more than 500 files, then "LOOPER01" will be created.

 ### PRESET
 Preset (Bank 1 to 8) is stored here.